List of cults of personality: United States

-The nature of the Westminster System used in the United Kingdom tends to create assertive figures that are revered in their party.
-Prime Ministers such as Winston Churchill and Margaret Thatcher sometimes develop a cult of personality due to their long tenure or their leadership through crisis.
-Populist politicians, including former UKIP and Reform UK leader Nigel Farage, former Opposition Leader and Labour Party Leader Jeremy Corbyn, and Scottish First Minister and SNP leader Nicola Sturgeon, also enjoy large, cult-like backing from supporters of Brexit, Corbynmania, and Scottish Independence respectively.

 Venezuela

-In Venezuela, a cult of personality has been created around the late President Hugo Chávez, in which his supporters venerate him.
+In Venezuela, a cult of personality has been created around the late president Hugo Chávez, in which his supporters venerate him.
 Chávez largely received his support through his charisma and by spending Venezuela's oil funds on the poor.
 Since his death, his followers, known as "Chavistas" refer to his death as a "transition to immortality", commonly calling Chávez the "eternal commander".
 Among his followers, Chávez has been compared to holy figures, especially by his successor Nicolás Maduro.